Marketing Momentum

 Newsletter

 Marketing is a huge umbrella.
-There are a lot of different types of marketers, each with their own lane, and while some roles overlap, it’s pretty rare to find someone who genuinely does all of it well.
+There are many different types of marketers, each with their own lane, and while some roles overlap, it's rare to find someone who genuinely does all of it well.

 At its core, a marketer is the person connecting what a company offers to the people who actually need or want it.
 That means understanding customers, figuring out what matters to them, and then shaping how a product is positioned, talked about, and delivered.
 It's part strategy, part psychology, part execution.

-The job isn’t just one thing either.
-A marketer might be researching the market one day, building strategy the next, writing messaging, launching campaigns, analyzing performance, or working on customer retention.
-It’s a mix of thinking and doing.
+Even within a single role, the work isn't one thing.
+A marketer might be researching the market one day, building strategy the next, then writing messaging, launching campaigns, analyzing performance, or working on retention.
+It's a constant mix of thinking and doing — and the ratio shifts by seniority.
+Some marketers stay high-level, building strategy and direction.
+Others work closer to the customer, focused on conversations, conversions, and relationships.
+Both matter, just differently.

-The best marketers tend to share a few traits.
-They’re curious about people, comfortable with failure, good at communicating ideas, and creative enough to stand out in a crowded space.
-They also move fast without losing quality, which is much harder than it sounds.
+Across every specialty, the strong ones tend to share a few traits.
+They're curious about people.
+They're comfortable with failure, because most marketing is testing.
+They communicate ideas clearly, because an insight nobody understands changes nothing.
+And they're creative enough to stand out in a crowded space while moving fast without losing quality — which is much harder than it sounds.

-Marketing can drive serious growth when it’s done well.
-It builds brands, creates demand, and gives companies an edge.
-But it also comes with challenges.
-It can get frustrating since results aren’t always immediate, and depending on the industry (in this case adtech) it gets noisy and is constantly changing.
+Marketing can drive serious growth when done well — it builds brands, creates demand, and gives companies an edge.
+But results aren't always immediate, and in fast-moving industries (adtech being a prime example) the landscape is noisy and constantly shifting.

-That’s why it’s tough to find someone who truly covers the full spectrum.
-Most people go deep in a few areas and stay there.
-And honestly, that’s usually what makes them good.
+That's why it's so tough to find someone who truly covers the full spectrum, and why the hiring data keeps pointing the same direction: most great marketers go deep in a few areas and stay there.
+Honestly, that's usually what makes them good.
+The "full-stack marketer" mostly exists in job postings; in practice, depth in two or three adjacent lanes beats shallow coverage of ten.

 If you’re looking for guidance on content marketing, social, email marketing or brand building you can contact me here.